mwpenny/portal64-still-alive/documentation/levels/level_objects/fizzler.md

 ## Notes

-The cube signal is only set for the frame that fizzling starts.
+The cube signal is only emitted on the frame that fizzling starts.